mwallerb/gfspec/specification.md

  * Key: name of the child.
 The prefix determines the type of child: @ denotes HDF5 attributes, + denotes HDF5 sub-groups, and no prefix is used for HDF5 datasets.

  * Data type: one of int, string, or double.
 Strings are encoded as fixed-length character arrays.
-May optionally be followed by array dimensions in square brackets in the following form: `[dim1]`, `[dim1,dim2]`, etc; `[...]` denotes an arbitrary multi-dimensional array.
+May optionally be followed by array shape in square brackets in the following form: `[dim1]`, `[dim1,dim2]`, etc; `[...]` denotes an arbitrary multi-dimensional array.
 May optionally be followed by an equal sign and the set of allowed values.

  * Presence: whether the argument is required